 - Starts having accidents inside the house.
 This is the most common symptom of anxiety

 - Listen for vocalization.
 Every pet owner can recognize this.
-During the time when our own dog, Watson was extremely anxious, his vocalizations were almost human-like.
+During the time when our own dog, Waffle was extremely anxious, his vocalizations were almost human-like.

 - Sits with paws in the air like he wants a shake